Web Application Penetration Testing Checklist

 Configuration & Deployment Management Testing

-• Check for default credentials on login interfaces
+• Check for default credentials across login interfaces, admin panels, and service consoles

-• Validate security configurations in the web server, application server, and database
+• Validate security policies embedded in web servers, application frameworks, databases, and orchestration layers

-• Identify risky services, directories, and files that may expose sensitive information
+• Identify exposed directories, debug endpoints, and backup files that leak sensitive information or source code

 Do’s: